Hall of Fame (Big Sean album): Release and promotion

 To garner anticipation for the album, Big Sean released the mixtape Detroit on September 5, 2012.
-The mixtape was consisted of previously unreleased songs.
+The mixtape was composed of previously unreleased songs.
 It featured guest appearances from fellow rappers J. Cole, Juicy J, King Chip, French Montana, Royce da 5'9", Kendrick Lamar, Tyga, Chris Brown, Wale and Wiz Khalifa, along with track narrations by Common, Jeezy and Snoop Dogg.
 Production was provided by Hit-Boy, Da Internz, Lex Luger and Key Wane.

 In the months before the album's release, Big Sean has gone on to release a handful of inspirational video blogs that touch on how he's gotten to where he's at in his career and what he plans on doing to further his position in music.
 His vlogs have featured cameos from Kanye West, 2 Chainz, Pusha T, Common, No I.D., Rita Ora, Trey Songz, Wale, Wiz Khalifa, Lupe Fiasco, Teyana Taylor and T-Pain, among others.
 Starting on February 23, 2013, Sean began a European tour in promotion of the album that continued until March 13 of the same year.
 On September 28, 2013, Sean released a 23-minute documentary covering the development and making of the album, which begun 269 days before the project's release.